siderolabs/talos/website/content/v1.14/reference/cli.md

   -c, --cluster string             cluster to connect to if a proxy endpoint is used
-      --context string             context to be used in command -e, --endpoints strings          override default endpoints in Talos configuration --namespace string           namespace to use: "system" (etcd and kubelet images), "cri" for all Kubernetes workloads, "inmem" for in-memory containerd instance (default "cri")
+      --context string             context to be used in command -e, --endpoints strings          override default endpoints in Talos configuration --namespace string           namespace to use: "system" (etcd and kubelet images), "cri" for all Kubernetes workloads, "inmem" for in-memory containerd instance, "taloscontainers" for containers declared via ContainerConfig (default "cri")
   -n, --nodes strings              target the specified nodes
       --siderov1-keys-dir string   the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
       --talosconfig string         the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order